PripatOnGit/PripatOnGit/README.md

 Later, worked with India's one of the largest Software company Infosys,India for almost 2 years.
 After rigorous training in Java/Database/Web Technologies at Infosys,Mysore I got located in Hyderabad for Projects.
 Primerily worked on Web Developement and Java.

-🌱 I am on Career break(Preganancy & child Care), however I cannot express myself how excited I am to return back to work.
+🌱 I am on Career break(Preganancy & child Care), however I cannot express how excited I am to return back to work.
 As I was planning to get back to work, I reaserched about new technologies in the tech industry and new emerging technologies.
 Just to brush-up my skill set, I joined a full-stack Training Program in @Besant technologies,Bengaluru.
 During training, I got to work on Web technologies+Java(SpringBoot) and couple of projects.(Repo here....)